vsfarrar/seismic_wg1p6/README.md

 	`dat <- read.csv("YOUR-DATASET-NAME.csv",
                 na.strings=c("","NA"))`

+4. Define your institution name / abbreviation.
+For example, UC Davis could be entered as "UCD".
+Please use quotes.
+(This is used for file naming for outputs).

+	`institution <- "YOUR UNI"`

 4. Once these are entered correctly, select all the code in the `seismic_setup.R` script and press Run.
 (Command + Enter on Mac).
-This may take a few minutes, but it should output all files in your named folder. **Note:** This script will also install any package dependencies you do not already have installed.
+This may take a few minutes, but it should output all files in your named folder. **Note:** This script will also *automatically* install any package dependencies you do not already have installed.

 # Results Returned